AY2324S2-CS2103T-F10-3/tp/docs/DeveloperGuide.md

       Expected: Appointments on the date '2024-05-20' are successfully listed.

    1. Test case: `findAppt from/11:00`  <br>
-      Expected: Appointments starting from 11:00 on any date are successfully listed.
+      Expected: Appointments starting on or after 11:00 on any date are successfully listed.

    1. Other incorrect delete commands to try: `fin`, `find`, `...` <br>
       Expected: Error details shown in the status message.